 Proposition would prohibit advertising electronic cigarettes designed to appeal to minors or using an advertising medium known to be seen primarily by people under 21 years old.

-A "YES" Vote Means: If you vote “yes,” you want to allow electronic cigarettes to be sold in the City regardless of FDA authorization and adopt new regulations on the sale, manufacturing, distribution and advertising of electronic cigarettes in San Francisco.
+A "YES" Vote Means: If you vote “yes,” you want to allow electronic cigarettes to be sold in the City regardless of FDA authorization and adopt new regulations on the sale, manufacturing, distribution and advertising of electronic cigarettes in San Francisco and [may] repeal San Francisco’s existing prohibition on the sale of flavored electronic cigarettes.

-A "NO" Vote Means: If you vote “no,” you do not want to make these changes.
+A "NO" Vote Means: If you vote “no,” you do want tokeep existing law that requires electronic cigarette companies to seek and secure FDA authorization for their products in order to sell them in San Francisco and maintain existing law that prohibits the sale of flavored electronic cigarettes in San Francisco.